-- Unemployment over 20%
+- Unemployment of over 20%

-- Definition of Depression
+- See also: Definition of Depression

-Some define recession as a period of rising spare capacity and rising unemployment.
+Some define a recession as a period of rising spare capacity and rising unemployment.
 It is possible to have a ‘growth recession’ i.e. very low growth of 0.5% and people feel they are in a recession.

 - Causes of Recession

-- How long do recessions last
+- How long do recessions last?

 - Balance sheet recession – a deeper form of recession where there is falling asset prices and firms and consumers are seeking to improve their balance sheets.